YBT – Client Testimonial France 2017 field trip results:

 Provence is a beautiful area of France for birding and enjoying the scenic towns and countryside.
 France offers a wide range of typical Mediterranean habitats which provide easy, safe, and excellent birding – in scenic historical settings.
 Our tentative itinerary is as follows.

-Days 2/3/4: We will bird the lowland marshes, rich wetlands and coastal shores of the Camargue National Nature Reserve in the heart of the vast Rhone River delta.
+Days 2/3/4: We begin our birding the lowland marshes, rich wetlands by traveling back roads flavoring the farms and edge rows.
+Then on to the coastal marshes of the Camargue National Nature Reserve in the heart of the vast Rhone River delta.
 The Camargue Delta is an important wetland in Europe.
+It is 370 sq.
+Miles in size.
 Your visit is timed for the spring migration from North Africa over the Mediterranean Sea into Southern France.
 We will stay in nearby Arles, an historic Roman city in Provence where we can spend evenings enjoying the region’s fine food, wine and art.
 Our small, family-run hotel is just inside the ancient city walls within walking distance to the Roman Arena, great restaurants and a city walk of Van Gogh’s many painting sites.
 We will have time to explore St. Remy de Provence, Les Baux and the surrounding scenic, ancient hill-top villages of the Alpilles and Luberon.
-Some key birds we will seek include the Great Crested Grebe, Squacco Heron, Slender-billed Gull, Little Gull, Greater Flamingo, Common Green Shank, Wood Sandpiper, Spotted Redshank, Ruff, European Roller, Eurasian Green Woodpecker, Cetti’s Warbler, Alpine Swift, Eurasian Craig-Martin, Eurasian Marsh Harrier, Eurasian Hobby and Great spotted Woodpecker to name just a few.
-(See attached PDF for a complete list of birds seen on our last trip.)
+Some key birds we will seek include the Great Crested Grebe, Squacco Heron, Slender-billed Gull, Little Gull, Gull-billed Tern, Greater Flamingo, Stork, Common Green Shank, Wood Sandpiper, Spotted Redshank, Ruff, European Roller, European Bee-eater, Blue Rock Thrush, Alpine Swift, Eurasian Craig-Martin, Eurasian Marsh Harrier, Eurasian Hobby, Black Redstart, Red Redstart, Lapwing, Hoopoe, Green Woodpecker and Great spotted Woodpecker and Cetti’s Warbler, to name just a few.
+(See attached PDF for a list of birds seen in 2018 field trip.)

 Included are your lodging plus breakfast, transportation during the field trip, and entrance fees.
 Not included are airfare, and meals other than breakfast.